jclo/vizu/_dist/README.md

 `Vizu` is just old plain Javascript, HTML and CSS3.
 There is neither intermediate format nor pre-processing.

+You want to see how to use `Vizu` in a real application, click [here](https://github.com/jclo/kiwii-vizu). `Kiwii-Vizu` is an example of an hybrid mobile application built with `Vizu` as the View library.

 ## Overview

 ### Create a Vizu Web Component